 Competitive consensus algorithms were widely applied in the first blockchain models.
 While they can successfully achieve their main goal — reaching an agreement between nodes — they may be prone to double payment.

 Real-life example of a competitive algorithm: As an Ethereum-based solution, uPort relies on the proof of stake consensus algorithm.

 Non-competitive consensus algorithms, on the other hand, allow for processing only one agreement at a time in a trusted network.
 However, as networks relying on such algorithms usually consist of a small number of nodes, they can be more vulnerable to attacks than larger distributed ledgers with no single point of failure.

 While the blockchain has promising potential for use in the voting process, it won’t replace other voting approaches completely.
 Currently, digital voting solutions are most likely to be used in conjunction with traditional offline vote casting.

-As we mentioned earlier, you can leverage blockchain technology to authenticate voters, cast their ballots, and securely store identification and voting data.
+As we mentioned earlier, you can leverage blockchain technology in a voting system to authenticate voters, cast their ballots, and securely store identification and voting data.
 Thus, your blockchain-based solution might need to be able to integrate with:

 - Third-party identity verification services